ai weiwei

 A defiant middle finger, a heap of sunflower seeds, and various mythical creatures are all silk-screened in black ink on the blue cloth backdrops of nonsurgical masks.
 The artworks the most recent intervention by artist and activist Ai Weiwei (previously) to help raise money for organizations directly involved with combating the coronavirus pandemic.
 Inspired by a documentary he's making about COVID-19, the artist decided to create an entire collection after printing his iconic middle finger onto one of the disposable cloths.
 "An individual wearing a mask makes a gesture; a society wearing…

-Read MoreAi Weiwei and Examining the Humanitarian Crisis Captured in his Documentary Film ‘Human Flow’
+Read MoreAi Weiwei On the Humanitarian Crisis Captured in His Documentary ‘Human Flow’

 Read MoreArt